-Meta-learning algorithms provide a systematic framework for reusing knowledge from a distribution of learning tasks.
-This allows a meta-learned PINN model to quickly adapt to new physics-informed learning tasks \textit{with minimal training}.
+Meta-learning algorithms provide a systematic framework for reusing knowledge from a distribution of learning tasks, allowing models to quickly adapt to new physics-informed learning tasks \textit{with minimal training}.
 Crucially, meta-learning offers a pathway towards a generalizable PINN over a broad class of physics scenarios, including different PDE families and geometries, as highlighted in Subsection~\ref{sec:pinn-generalize}.
 For example, the MAML and Reptile algorithms have been recently explored in the context of PINN~\cite{penwarden2023metalearning,cho2024hypernetwork,liu2022novel}.
-They seek to meta-learn an optimal model initialization in the space of network weights from which the network can rapidly converge to a solution that minimizes the physics-informed loss of new tasks.
-This involves a task-specific fine-tuning procedure during the meta-learning stage through an inner-outer loop training framework, i.e., a bi-level optimization problem.
-The network weights are trained explicitly (outer loop) by optimizing the model performance over a batch of physics-informed learning tasks after one or a few gradient descent updates from the learned initialization (inner loop).\\
+They seek to meta-learn an optimal model initialization in the space of network weights from which the PINN can rapidly converge to a solution that minimizes the physics-informed loss of new tasks.
+This is achieved by a task-specific fine-tuning procedure during the meta-learning stage through an inner-outer loop training framework.
+This problem can be mathematically posed as a two-stage or bi-level optimization.
+The network weights are trained explicitly (in the outer loop) by optimizing the model performance over a batch of physics-informed learning tasks after one or a few gradient descent updates (at the inner loop) from the learned initialization.\\